asheikm/intro-to-intelligent-apps/labs/01-prompts/README.md

 * Exercise: Write a prompt that generates the expected completion
 * Input text: `I was enjoying the sun, but then a huge cloud came and covered the sky.`
 * Expected completion: `I was not enjoying the sun, and then a huge cloud did not come and cover the sky.`

+* System Message: make the text not done by adding not

 ___